Ohio: Rufus Putnam, the "Father of Ohio"

 Rufus Putnam served in important military capacities in both the French and Indian War and the American Revolutionary War.
 He was one of the most highly respected men in the early years of the United States.

 In 1776, Putnam created a method of building portable fortifications, which enabled the Continental Army to drive the British from Boston.
 George Washington was so impressed that he made Putnam his chief engineer.
 After the war, Putnam and Manasseh Cutler were instrumental in creating the Northwest Ordinance, which opened up the Northwest Territory for settlement.
 This land was used to serve as compensation for what was owed to Revolutionary War veterans.
-Putnam organized and led the Ohio Company of Associates, who settled at Marietta, Ohio, where they built a large fort called Campus Martius.
-He set substantial amounts of land aside for schools.
-In 1798, he created the plan for the construction of the Muskingum Academy (now Marietta College).
+Putnam organized and led the Ohio Company of Associates, who settled at Marietta, Ohio, where they built a large fort, Campus Martius.

+Putnam set substantial amounts of land aside for schools.
+In 1798, he created the plan for the construction of the Muskingum Academy, now Marietta College.
 In 1780, the directors of the Ohio Company appointed him superintendent of all its affairs relating to the settlement north of the Ohio River.
-In 1796, he was commissioned by President George Washington as Surveyor-General of United States Lands.
+In 1796, President George Washington commissioned him as Surveyor-General of United States Lands.
 In 1788, he served as a judge in the Northwest Territory's first court.
 In 1802, he served in the convention to form a constitution for the State of Ohio.

 Statehood and early years

-On February 19, 1803, U.S. President Thomas Jefferson signed an act of Congress that approved Ohio's boundaries and constitution.
-However, Congress had never passed a formal resolution admitting Ohio as the 17th state.
+On February 19, 1803, U.S. president Thomas Jefferson signed an act of Congress that approved Ohio's boundaries and constitution.
+But Congress had not passed a formal resolution admitting Ohio as the 17th state.
 Although no formal resolution of admission was required, when the oversight was discovered in 1953, as Ohio began preparations for celebrating its sesquicentennial, Ohio congressman George H. Bender introduced a bill in Congress to admit Ohio to the Union retroactive to March 1, 1803, the date on which the Ohio General Assembly first convened.
-At a special session at the old state capital in Chillicothe, the Ohio state legislature approved a new petition for statehood which was delivered to Washington, D.C., on horseback, and approved that August.
+At a special session at the old state capital in Chillicothe, the Ohio state legislature approved a new petition for statehood, which was delivered to Washington, D.C., on horseback, and approved that August.

 Ohio has had three capital cities: Chillicothe, Zanesville, and Columbus.
 Chillicothe was the capital from 1803 to 1810.
-The capital was then moved to Zanesville for two years, as part of a state legislative compromise to get a bill passed.
-The capital was then moved back to Chillicothe, which was the capital from 1812 to 1816.
-Finally, the capital was moved to Columbus, to have it near the geographic center of the state.
+The capital was then moved to Zanesville for two years as part of a state legislative compromise to get a bill passed.
+The capital was then moved back to Chillicothe from 1812 to 1816.
+Finally, the capital was moved to Columbus, to be near the state's geographic center.